okarney/stoop_sale/README.md

 The envelope and its contents are styled using CSS to enhance the visual appeal.
 We carefully selected certain fonts to give the invitation a polished and inviting look.

+Icon adding:

+Social Media icons were added to the page.

 What We Tried:

 API Integration (Unsuccessful Attempt):